 Somewhere around the second half of the 1920s, the Fascist leisure organizations set up the “People’s Trains of Ferragosto” where the train fares were discounted enough that it gave less well-off social classes an opportunity to travel.
 It was during these “people’s trips” that the majority of Italian families had, for the first time, the chance to reach seaside and mountain resorts, as well as see art in Italian cities.
 The discounted offer was limited to 13, 14 and 15 of August, and consisted of two options: the “One-Day Trip”, within a radius of 50 to 100 kilometers or the “Three-Day Trip” within a radius of about 100–200 kilometers.

-Large Batch Watermelon Drink with Limoncello
+Large Batch Watermelon Limoncello Mojito

 Today, Ferragosto is still honored, primarily as a feast day and a holiday to escape the heat.
 Most Italians take at least a short holiday, if not the whole month of August, and head to the beach or the mountains for family time and parties.

 Food and drink is, of course central to the festivities, with huge meals, even in the hottest temperatures, central to the festivities.

 My research did not uncover any particular dish that was traditionally associated with Ferragosto.
 All of the available photography however, included watermelon, so that is what I went with for our Ferragosto celebration.

 Apparently restaurants in Southern California celebrate the holiday with a full Porcetta roast.
 Sounds like a plan for next year’s celebration.

 While not Italian, watermelon non-alcoholic drinks are very popular in Mexico, where it is called an Agua de sandía.
 These non-alcoholic aqua frescas combine fruit and plenty of sugar into an ultra-refreshing drink usually served by the jug.